AdobeDocs/federated-audience-composition.en/help/connections/connections.md

     ![](assets/connections_name.png){zoomable="yes"}

     Selecting its type gives you access to other properties to fill in.
-Learn more here about the supported databases in [this page](federated-db.md).
+Learn more here about the supported databases on [this page](federated-db.md).

     ![](assets/connections_details.png){zoomable="yes"}